MakeSchool-Tutorials/Hoppy-Bunny-SpriteKit-Swift3-V2/P0-Getting-Started/content.md

 ---

 title: Getting started with Hoppy Bunny!
 slug: getting-started

 ---

-# What you will learn
+This tutorial will teach you how to implement a Flappy Bird clone for iOS using Apple's Swift programming language together with SpriteKit, their game development framework.

-This tutorial will teach you how to implement a Flappy Bird clone for iOS using Apple's new Swift programming language together with SpriteKit, their game development framework.
+## Learning Outcomes

-If you complete this tutorial you will learn how to:
+By the end of this tutorial, you should be able to...

 - Implement an endless scroller
 - Implement procedural level generation